RizkyJulianto/SantaiStay/README.md

 # SantaiStay 🛏️

-Santaistay adalah proyek pribadi yang dibuat untuk belajar dan mempraktikkan kemampuan dalam pengembangan web.
-Website ini merupakan simulasi website booking hotel sederhana yang dibangun menggunakan HTML, CSS, JavaScript.Proyek ini bertujuan untuk memperkuat pemahaman tentang konsep-konsep dasar pengembangan web dan membangun aplikasi web yang fungsional.
+Santaistay is a personal project created to learn and practice skills in web development.
+This website is a simulation of a simple hotel booking website built using HTML, CSS, JavaScript.
+This project aims to strengthen the understanding of basic web development concepts and build a functional web application.

 # Tampilan Website
-Website ini hanya untuk tampilan desktop dan juga mobile saja
+This website is for desktop and mobile viewing only.

 ## Tech Stack